nathandias/klini/README.md

 - php code in /ispring/function folder fetches data from the API and puts it into php arrays
 - php code in /ispring folder formats the array data into html tables
 - other non-php code in /ispring/js and /ispring/css, does the paging, prettifying the tables + form validation

+### Suggested Programming Exercise
+1. Read the ispring API support documentation at ispringsolutions.com/docs/.
+2. Use the code files in /ispring/function/*.php as examples to create a new file ("new_api_call.php") that gets data from a different API endpoint and puts it into a new array
+3. Use the code files in /ispring/*.php as examples, create a new file ("new_data_display.php") that accesses the data array from part 2 and displays it in an HTML table

 ### /ispring/function/
 - department.php
 - student_group.php